 One of the side effects of waxing is the risk of burn, which can occur if the wax applied to the skin is too hot, causing a great deal of pain and unsightly blemishing.

 If you’ve experienced a wax burn, follow the steps below for a speedy recovery.

-Submerge the burn in cool water, or allow cool water to run over the affected area.
-If you’ve suffered a facial burn, soak a flannel in cool water and apply it directly to the burn.
+Submerge the burn in cool water, or allow cold water to run over the affected area for at least 20 minutes.
+If you’ve suffered a wax burn on the face, soak a flannel in cool water and apply it directly to the burn.
 You should allow at least five minutes for this process, but closer to twenty minutes will yield better results.

 You must never apply ice directly to a burn, but instead, wrap a cloth or flannel around an icepack or ice cubes.
 The cloth should then be pressed against the burn, reducing swelling and soothing the pain.

 Aloe is the magic ingredient when it comes to treating burns, and every home should have some on hand.
-100% pure aloe vera gel is the best option for treating burns, and it is important to try and buy a clean, healthy product with no chemical additives.
-The gel should be gently dabbed on with your fingertips and reapplied several times a day.
+100% pure aloe vera gel is the best option for treating burns, and it is important to find a clean, healthy product with no chemical additives.
+The gel should be gently dabbed on with your fingertips on the burn area and reapplied several times a day.

 To avoid infection, bandaging your burn might be a good idea, especially if it’s in an area that is susceptible to bacteria.
 If your burn is facial or simply too awkward to dress, make a conscious effort to keep any dirt or unnatural products away from it, and always keep it clean.